Legal Translation Services for Patent Litigation

 The origins of the ITC date back to the 19th century.
 At that time, tariff policy was used largely to raise revenue for the country.
 The need for an objective body to study the impact of tariffs on internal and external trade became apparent.
 This board of trade experts eventually became what is currently known at the ITC.

-How are cases handled before the ITC?
+How are cases handled before the International Trade Commission?

 Cases adjudicated before the ITC are commonly called “Section 337 investigations,” referring to the relevant statute number.
 Without question, the largest percentage of Section 337 investigations involve claims of patent infringement by imported goods.
 Typically, a case before the ITC begins when a U.S. patent holder, who feels someone infringed on his or her patent, files a complaint with the ITC.